-NSF International Appoints Suzan Somo General Manager of Plumbing Products
+NSF Appoints Suzan Somo General Manager of Plumbing Products

-ANN ARBOR, Mich. – Suzan Somo, a veteran leader in the Global Water Division of NSF International, has been appointed General Manager of Plumbing Products by the independent public health and safety organization.
+ANN ARBOR, Mich. – Suzan Somo, a veteran leader in the Global Water Division of NSF, has been appointed General Manager of Plumbing Products by the independent public health and safety organization.

 In her new role, Somo will lead the expansion of testing, auditing and certification services on a global scale for the plumbing certification program, which includes faucets and mechanical and plastic plumbing parts.

-“Suzan is a dedicated, conscientious manager with an impressive history of succeeding in each role she’s held at NSF International,” said Dave Purkiss, Vice President of NSF International’s Global Water Division.
+“Suzan is a dedicated, conscientious manager with an impressive history of succeeding in each role she’s held at NSF,” said Dave Purkiss, Vice President of NSF’s Global Water Division.
 “Her strong work ethic, motivational leadership and dedication to client satisfaction will help set the tone as we look to continue growing our plumbing products program.”

 Somo said she will work to expand the program’s presence in India, China, Latin and North America and elsewhere around the world.
 She also plans to leverage the vast expertise and services within the program, which range from an annual Fats, Oil and Grease (FOG) Conference, to roof drain testing and certification, to lead content compliance certification for plumbing fixtures and fittings.